ros-mobile-robots/ros-mobile-robots.github.io/docs/rpi-setup.md

 [balenaEtcher](https://www.balena.io/etcher/).
 Another way is to use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) explained [here](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/).

+!!! info
+    [Flashing](https://en.wikipedia.org/wiki/Firmware#Flashing) in this context, means the transfer of software data, also refered to as Firmware, from your computer to a device, such as a the sd card in this case.
+The term “to flash” comes from the Flash storage component of a device where the Firmware is stored.

 ## Wifi Issues

 So far there are no known issues using WiFi with Ubuntu Mate 20.04 arm64 on the Raspberry Pi 4B.